-Default: 0.0 ml/cmH2O
+0.0 ml/cmH2O

 The ventilator automatically measures Circuit Compliance during the Extended Systems Test (EST).
-It can also be entered manually.
+The value cannot be entered manually.

-Although circuit compliance is displayed on the Setup screen it is not active for neonatal patients...
+Although circuit compliance is displayed on the Setup screen it is not active for neonatal patients.

 High circuit compliance with small tidal volumes may result in extended inspiratory times.
 This is a result of the delivery of the circuit compliance volume at the set flow rate.